 In the blink of an eye, a car collision can upend the life you know, leaving you with steep medical bills and uncertainty about the future.
 Securing fair compensation after your injury can be more difficult than you think if you do not have strong representation from a Temecula car accident lawyer.
 With legal representation, you can focus on recovering while your lawyer aggressively pursues the compensation that you are owed.

 Car collisions are almost always the result of negligent driving or misconduct.
-When the Temecula personal injury lawyers team at Duque & Price takes on a car collision case, our job is to show that the other party is responsible for the collision.
+When the Temecula personal injury lawyers at Duque & Price take on a car collision case, our job is to prove that the other party is at fault.
 Once that is established, we can aggressively pursue compensation so you have the funds to pay for medical bills, lost wages, and other hardships you may have suffered.

-Our law firm has earned a strong reputation for putting the interests of our clients first.
+Our law firm has earned a strong reputation for putting our clients’ interests first.
 Whether we’re negotiating a settlement or preparing for trial, our focus remains on helping you recover the full financial compensation you are owed.
 We understand the stress and hardships that you are facing.
 We’ve guided many satisfied former clients through the process, and we can secure favorable outcomes for you as well.

 Temecula’s roads see a steady flow of commuter, tourist, and freight traffic, and the numbers reflect the risk.
 State data show 494 crashes causing death or injury in 2022, placing the city 27th among 61 comparable California communities.